colinthomas-pro/colinthomas-pro.github.io/content/authors/admin/_index.md

 title: Alice Wu 吳恩達

 # Full name (for SEO)
-first_name: Alice
+first_name: Colin
-last_name: Wu
+last_name: Thomas

-# Status emoji
-status:
-  icon: ☕️

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: PhD in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: